 Communicate and communicate some more

-People can’t mind read – if you’re not being direct about how you feel, how can your spouse know?
-And taking it one step further, how can they be expected to help?
+People can’t mind read—if you’re not being direct about how you feel, how can your spouse know?
+Taking it one step further, how can they be expected to help?
 It is your job and your spouse’s job to communicate your needs to each other.
 If you feel like you’re going to hurt someone if you don’t get a nap, say it.
 If you really need a night off, ask for it.
-If you really miss your spouse and want to spend intentional time just the two of you, communicate it.
+If you really miss your spouse and want to spend intentional time together, communicate it.
 Over half of your problems can be solved if you simply voice them kindly and respectfully.

 Nurture your relationship with your spouse

 All the attention on the new baby might leave you or your spouse feeling a little neglected.
 In order to keep resentment from breeding, make sure you’re checking in on each other frequently.
-By communicating with each other, being grateful towards each other for the work they are doing and making little sacrifices out of love for your partner, you can continue to nurture a healthy relationship between the two of you, even when kiddos are screaming for Mom and Dad.
+By communicating with each other, being grateful toward each other for the work they are doing and making little sacrifices out of love for your partner, you can continue to nurture a healthy marriage in the midst of parenthood.

-If you find yourself really needing help or guidance during parenthood, especially in its early stages, plenty of counseling services, including those offered by Pyramid Online Counseling, can provide support, encouragement and concrete advice in handling parenthood and maintaining your marriage no matter the trials.
-Call 833-525-3077 to get started today.
+If you find yourself really needing help or guidance during marriage and parenthood, especially in its early stages, counseling services, including those at Pyramid Online Counseling, can provide support, encouragement and concrete advice in handling parenthood and saving your marriage from struggling more than is necessary.